AndreyMalz/sem3/instruction_git.md

     git status

 ## Fixing changes
-To commit the changes enter the command:
+I. To commit the changes enter the command:

     git add _____
  (name of repository, *enter the first letters of the name andr press Tab to simplify input*)

+II.
+Then save the new commit:

+    git commit -m "_commitname_"

 ## View commit history
 To view the commit history enter: